 ICAM was founded by Henry McCann, DAOM, LAc, Dipl OM (馬爾博 中醫博士).
 Dr. McCann is a licensed acupuncturist and nationally certified diplomate in Oriental medicine (NCCAOM) who is currently in private practice in Madison, NJ.

 Dr. McCann finished a BA and BM at Oberlin College following which he studied at the University of the Ryukyus in Okinawa, Japan as a Fulbright fellow.
 He then studied at the oldest college of Oriental Medicine in the United States, the New England School of Acupuncture.
 In an effort to further his own clinical training he completed his doctoral degree at the Oregon College of Oriental Medicine; as part of that degree he interned in the gynecology department of the Chengdu University of Chinese Medicine (Sichuan, China).
-He completed a certificate in Japanese Psychology with the ToDo Institute in Vermont.
+He completed a certificate in Japanese Psychology with the ToDo Institute in Vermont, and coursework at the PhD level through Nanjing University of Chinese Medicine in China.

 In addition to his clinical practice Dr. McCann is committed to bringing Oriental medicine to a higher level by educating professionals in advanced concepts in acupuncture and Chinese herbal medicine.
 He is an experienced teacher and is a core faculty member for the doctoral degree program at the Oregon College of Oriental Medicine where he teaches clinical case study writing, geriatric medicine, and Tung's acupuncture.
 He is also on the faculty of the Pacific College of Oriental Medicine in Manhattan teaching the medical classics (Huang Di Nei Jing and Nan Jing).
 Dr. McCann has taught widely throughout the United States, as well as in Germany, Ireland, Holland, Austria, and Indonesia.
 He is a 12th generation lineage holding disciple of Chen Style Taijiquan, a 3rd generation lineage disciple of Hunyuan Chen Style Taijiquan, and a disciple of a Qigong lineage transmitted by Hu Yaozhen that originated with the Daoist Immortal Chen Tuan.
 Dr. McCann is also ranked as a 4th Duan in Taijiquan by the Chinese Wushu Association (with the rank being awarded in China).
 The Duan ranking system is similar to the "Dan" black belt ranking of Japanese martial arts (the Chinese system has 9 ranks, with 6th Duan being the highest technical proficiency level awarded).